Oxford University Space and Astronomy Society

 The publicity officer shall be responsible for booking and setting up the Society's stall at Freshers Fair, and for ensuring that all the society's activities are properly publicised.
 The publicity officer shall facilitate communications between the committee and the Society.
 The publicity officer shall also be responsible for producing and distributing the termcard.

-The magazine and fund-raising officer
+The website officer

 Each committee member shall make themselves available, when possible, for the purpose of aiding any other committee member in the execution of their duties.
 Each committee member shall be answerable to the committee at a committee meeting for any failure to execute their duties.
-Each member of the committee shall possess one copy of the constitution, and shall make it available for inspection by any member of the Society.

 12. The finance of the Society